artorg-unibe-ch/FABCORT/README.md

 - 🔬 Implement two modified Zysset–Curnier models for transverse isotropy (see `FabCortMathematica.pdf`):
   - Model with 3 constants and 4 exponents
   - Model with 3 constants and 7 exponents
+- 🔬 Implement comparison between RUS measurement and numerical simulation of cortical bone with isotropic and transverse isotropic matrix
 ---

 ## 📚 References